metablaster/WindowsFirewallRuleset/README.md

 [Manage GPO Firewall](Readme/ManageGPOFirewall.md)

-2. Editing PowerShell scripts, this method gives you full control, you can change or remove existing with no restriction or add new ones.
+2. Editing PowerShell scripts, this method gives you full control, you can change or remove existing rules with no restriction or add new ones.

-What ever your plan or setup is, you will surely want to perform additional work such as customizing rules, or adding new rules for programs not yet covered in this project.
+What ever your plan or setup is, you will surely want to perform additional work such as customizing rules, or adding new rules for programs not yet covered by this firewall.

 Rules are loaded into local group policy, follow steps below to open local group policy.